Insurtech 2022 – Here’s what’s around the corner.

 Data is not what it used to be.
 Never before has it been as crucial to manage data the right way as it is now and as it will be in the future.
 Using effective, efficient, and enterprising solutions is key when building next-generation insurance experiences.
 At the same time, dealing with the GDPR and cybersecurity is complex.
 Luckily, in 2022, we’ll start seeing how insurance companies understand the solutions they need and the benefits from using them.

 However, doing it the right way is important.
 Data protection and data ethics issues can arise with increased data sharing, making sensitive information accessible for third parties.
 Therefore, clear restrictions are needed for sharing data beyond the customer’s consent.
-One way of doing this, as reported by the EIOPA (European Insurance and Occupational Pensions Authority), is stricter authorization methods through APIs.
+One way of doing this, EIOPA (European Insurance and Occupational Pensions Authority), is stricter authorization methods through APIs.
 This provides more control of the type and quantity of data that is shared with third parties and gives customers a safe and ethical environment in which they have the right to control their data.

 → Trend 3: Open insurance - the new normal.